rana/ora/README.md

 `IntervalDS` represents an Oracle INTERVAL DAY TO SECOND.
 And `Bfile` represents an Oracle BFILE.
 ROWID columns are returned as strings and don't have a unique Go type.

-`ResultSet` is used to obtain Go values from a SQL select statement. `ResultSet` has two usages. `Statement.Fetch` may be called to obtain a `ResultSet` when a SQL select statement is provided to `Statement.Prepare`:
+`ResultSet` is used to obtain Go values from a SQL select statement. `ResultSet` has two usages. `ResultSet` may be returned from `Statement.Fetch` prepared with a SQL select statement:

 ```go
 // given: create table t1 (c1 number, c2, char(1 byte), c3 varchar2(48 char))